10 ways purposeful business will evolve in 2020

 A core reason for activation of purpose is the war for talent.
 People of all generations want to work for more than a paycheck.
 Organizations that link purpose to their employer brand strategy will attract and retain the strongest talent.

 “We are noticing an increasing demand for more relevant and impactful employer brand propositions, both in terms of the promise as well at the actual employee experience,” says Milnitzky.
-Once drawn by ping pong tables, kegs, and unlimited PTO policies, employees are now gravitating towards companies with a greater purpose than ‘show up and work hard.’
+Once drawn by ping-pong tables, kegs, and unlimited PTO policies, employees are now gravitating towards companies with a greater purpose than ‘show up and work hard.’
 Many will even consider a pay cut to work for a purpose-led company.

 “Find purpose initiatives that your employees are aligned with,” says Peterzell.
 “It’s important that your employees are behind the cause, so it’s authentic.”

 Millennials and Gen Z employees won’t sit by the sidelines and watch injustice happen.
-Today, they can organize amongst themselves to create change.
+Today, they can organize among themselves to create change.

 “There will be many more examples of employees speaking out vigorously, as we saw with Wayfair, Amazon, Google and Uber,” says Phillip Haid, cofounder & CEO, Public Inc. “Private issues are now public.
 Companies must define their purpose to help guide their efforts.”